 When Kyiv signed EUAA, which also included “Deep and Comprehensive Free Trade Area” (DCFTA), the EU has finally achieved partial liberalization of Ukrainian agri-products, and their exports.
 However, Russia’s blockade of Black Sea ports disrupted European plans to establish a seamless crop supply-chain, which is an indispensable component of EU’s “strategic autonomy”.

-The Russian occupation of Crimea locked in the Sea of Azov, making shorelines of oblasts rich in black soil like Kherson, Zaporizhzhia and Donetsk inaccessible.
+As much as export security for Ukrainian agri-products, accessing the Black Sea has also critical logistical importance for the EU.
+The Russian occupation of Crimea locked in the Sea of Azov, making the shorelines of the oblasts rich in black soil like Kherson, Zaporizhzhia and Donetsk inaccessible.

-Therefore, the oblasts under Russian occupation in southeastern Ukraine are particularly valuable to Brussels, not just because they lie within the fertile corridor, but because they provide access to strategically vital seaports.
-The EU commission, in response to a Belgian parliament member’s written question in 2024 on US and Saudi corporations investing heavily in Ukraine’s arable lands, realizes the importance of Ukraine maintaining and improving the Black Sea ports to continue being a crucial source for the EU’s strategic food-supply dependence [source: https://www.europarl.europa.eu/doceo/document/E-10-2024-002526-ASW_EN.html#ref1]
+The EU commission, in response to a Belgian parliament member’s written question in 2024 on US and Saudi corporations investing heavily in Ukraine’s arable lands, realizes the importance of Ukraine maintaining and improving the Black Sea ports to continue being a crucial source for the EU’s strategic food-supply dependence.

-Zaporizhzhia power plant is under Russian Rosatam’s control = energy leverage against EU.
+Active Nuclear power plants in Ukraine: Zaporizhzhia power plant is under Russian Rosatam’s control = energy leverage against EU.

 Deposits of lithium, graphite, titanium, and rare earths.